trustoverip/tswg-cesr-specification/spec/spec.md

 ##### Example 2

-Likewise, starting in the ‘R’ Domain, a circuit that crosses into the ‘B’ and ‘T’ Domains and then crossed back into the ‘R’ Domain as follows:
+Likewise, starting in the ‘R’ domain, a circuit that crosses into the ‘B’ and ‘T’ domains and then crossed back into the ‘R’ domain as follows:

 ```text
 R->B(R)->B->T(B)->T->R(T)->R